Leonard2310/SpamDetectorNetwork/README.md

 - **Efficiency in Processing**: Implement efficient preprocessing steps to handle large volumes of email data.
 - **Real-Time Detection**: Deploy the model for real-time spam detection in email systems.
 - **Integration with Node-RED**: Integrate the spam detection model with Node-RED for seamless workflow automation.

-### Preprocessing Steps

-1. **Data Reading and Integration**:
-   - Reads email data from a CSV file.
-   - Merges 'Subject' and 'Message' columns into a unified 'Text' column for streamlined text processing.

-2. **Label Encoding**:
-   - Converts categorical labels ('Spam' and 'Ham') into binary format (1 for 'spam', 0 for 'ham') to facilitate classification.

-3. **Data Cleaning and Handling**:
-   - Removes unnecessary columns like 'Date', 'Subject', and 'Message ID' to simplify the dataset.
-   - Handles missing values to ensure data completeness.

-4. **Text Preprocessing**:
-   - Translates non-English text to English using automated translation.
-   - Cleans text by removing non-alphanumeric characters and other noise.
-   - Tokenizes text using DistilBERT tokenizer for natural language processing.
-   - Removes stopwords and lemmatizes tokens for improved analysis.

-These preprocessing steps are crucial to standardize, clean, and optimize input data for subsequent machine learning model training and analysis, specifically for classifying emails as spam or non-spam.

 ## Project Structure